Liz Kendall, secretary of state for work and pensions.

 In June of this year, Kendall told the Guardian that the Labour would investigate the carer’s allowance overpayment scandal and that it would be an “absolute priority” for her.

-Sir Stephen Timms MP – DWP minister but role not yet revealed
+Sir Stephen Timms MP – minister for social security and disability

 Timms has been an MP since 1994.
 He was a minister under Tony Blair, serving in the DWP and the Treasury